Spin Texture as Polarization Fingerprint of Halide Perovskites

-The present studies also demonstrate the underlying mechanism and viability of a polarized field driven first order NI to TI quantum phase transition.
-Furthermore, polarization and pressure controlled distinct bulk and surface topological states such as Dirac semi-metallic closed and open contours and points are found to be tunable in this family.
-Existence of ferroelectric domains, crucial for achieving giant photovoltaic effect and high carrier lifetimes, in HP is a matter of debate \cite{RakitaPNAS,ferroelectric1,ferroelectric2,ferroelectric3,ferroelectric4,ferroelectric5,ferroelectric6,ferroelectric7,StrelcoveSA} and a widely pursued current research interest.

 Efforts are also going on to tailor high efficiency perovskite solar cells through controlled doping \cite{XiaoNMAT} and by synthesizing pervoskites with varying organic cation frameworks \cite{ZhangJACS}.
-In recent times the emergence of 2D halide perovskites stabilized through organic spacers will take the spin-orbit coupling physics to newer domains of fundamental and applied physics \cite{BlanconNN,MaoJACS}.
-Polarization is the common link to these above said research development and spin texture is going to become a bigger analytical and deterministic tool to tailor desired halide perovskites.
-The spin texture is also highly significant towards exploring underlying physics of spinorbitronics and topotronics.\\ \textbf{Methods:} The electronic structure of the HP family are obtained using both the model Hamiltonian as developed in the main text and using density functional theory (DFT).
-The DFT calculations are performed in pseudopotential-based projected augmented wave method as implemented on Vienna ab initio simulation package (VASP)\cite{Kresse1996}.
-Perdew-Burke-Ernzerhof generalized gradient approximation (PBE-GGA) \cite{Kresse1999,Blochl1994} is employed for the exchange interactions.
-The structural relaxation is carried out for each different orientation of the MA molecule.
-For the atomic relaxation, $\Gamma$ centered k-point mesh of $8\times8\times8$ are used with energy cutoff of 450 eV in the absence of the spin-orbit coupling.
-Self-consistent field computations are performed for the band structure and spin texture calculations.
-For spin textures calculation, the k-point grid of total 441 k-points in three different xy, xz and yz planes around the TRIM R are designed.
-The spin textures are found by calculating expectation values ($\sigma_i, i = x, y, z$) of the Pauli spin matrix to the spinor eigenfunctions at every point of k-mesh grid. \\ \textbf{Acknowledgements:} This work was funded by the Department of Science and Technology, India, through Grant No. CRG/2020/004330, and by Ministry of Education, India through Grant No. MoE/STARS-1/537.
+In recent times the emergence of 2D Halide perovskites stabilized through organic spacers will take the spin-orbit coupling physics to newer domains of fundamental and applied physics \cite{BlanconNN,MaoJACS}.
+Polarization is the common link to these above said research development and spin texture is going to become a bigger analytical and deterministic tool to tailor desired Halide perovskites.
+The spin texture is also highly significant towards exploring underlying physics of spinorbitronics and topotronics.

+There are scopes to improve this model Hamiltonian presented here, so that the electronic structure and the polarization effect of the non pseudo-cubic Halide perovskites can be investigated.
+Also, for practical purposes, to address possible variations in the polarization field over space, one needs to incorporate the super cell approach and augment the Hamiltonian accordingly.\\

+\textbf{Acknowledgements:} This work was funded by the Department of Science and Technology, India, through Grant No. CRG/2020/004330, and by Ministry of Education, India through Grant No. MoE/STARS-1/537.
 We also acknowledge the use of the computing resources at HPCE, IIT Madras.